 It would help if you asked questions before making an essential purchase, including renter’s insurance.
 The fact is that some providers are better than others.
 Make sure you choose an insurance provider with a solid reputation.
 You have to trust them, or you might end up left in the cold — literally.
 Before committing to any policy, ask these questions.

 - What’s covered, especially furniture, electronics, clothing, art, and other valuables?

 - Which perils does the policy cover, so you are protected against vandalism, fire, theft, smoke damage, explosions, water damage, and damages caused by natural disasters?

 - What will occur if you or someone else gets injured in your rental property?

 - Who does your policy cover, such as in the case of roommates, long-term visitors, and pets?

 - Does your policy protect your belongings outside of the home?

 - What are the details of a provider’s reputation and experience?

-Given the importance of your belongings and all the questions you have to ask, you need to comparison shop to get the best deal.
+Given the importance of your belongings and all the questions you have to ask, you need to compare the shop to get the best deal.
 You don’t want to sign with a provider in haste, only to discover that you’re paying far more than necessary.
 Take the time to choose a provider who offers everything you need at a price you can afford.
-You don’t want to get caught without insurance, especially in such a big, bustling city.
+You don’t want to get caught without insurance, especially in a big, bustling city.
 Have you ever needed to make use of renter’s insurance?
-What was your experience like?
+What was your experience?